-Investing in the Vision of Our Nation's Most Valuable Resource: Children a leading example of the importance of continuous quality improvement among diverse stakeholders in advancing eye health in the U.S. Early detection and intervention for vision problems are incorporated into national goals and health care standards.
-Healthy People 2020 includes the following vision objectives - "Increase the proportion of preschool children aged 5 years and under who receive vision screening" (Objective V-1); "Reduce blindness and visual impairment in children and adolescents aged 17 years and under" (Objective V-20; and "Increase the use of personal protective eyewear in recreational activities and hazardous situations around the home among children and adolescents aged 6 to 17 years" (Objective V-6.1).
+Investing in the Vision of Our Nation's Most Valuable Resource: Children

+In addition to acknowledging the essential, yet underfunded, role of the Vision Health Initiative at the CDC, the NASEM report committee acknowledged the HRSA-funded quality improvement work being led by the National Center for Children's Vision and Eye Health as a leading example of the importance of continuous quality improvement among diverse stakeholders in advancing eye health in the U.S. Early detection and intervention for vision problems are incorporated into national goals and health care standards.
+For example, Healthy People 2020 includes the following vision objectives:

+- "Increase the proportion of preschool children aged 5 years and under who receive vision screening" (Objective V-1); - "Reduce blindness and visual impairment in children and adolescents aged 17 years and under" (Objective V-20); and - "Increase the use of personal protective eyewear in recreational activities and hazardous situations around the home among children and adolescents aged 6 to 17 years" (Objective V-6.1).